Dietrich Borchardt: Public service

-Borchardt was founding editor of the journal Australian Academic and Research Libraries (1970–84), a foundation fellow of the Library Association of Australia (LAA), and a long-term member of the Standing Committee of AACOBS (Australian Advisory Council on Bibliographical Services) and convenor on the Working Party on Bibliography.
+Borchardt was founding editor of the journal Australian Academic and Research Libraries (1970–84), a foundation fellow of the Library Association of Australia, and a long-term member of the Standing Committee of Australian Advisory Council on Bibliographical Services and convenor on the Working Party on Bibliography.

 He was also actively involved with the Committee of Australian University Librarians and the Bibliographical Society of Australia and New Zealand.
 He played a leading role in the International Federation of Library Associations.

 Borchardt periodically contributed to the library scene in other countries.
 In 1964 he spent a period as a UNESCO library expert in Ankara, Turkey. in 1968 and 1973 he was a visiting professor of librarianship in the United States.
 On another occasion he advised on developing library services in Indonesia.

 Borchardt did a lot of work facilitating access to Australian government information by developing the La Trobe University Library government publications collection and writing publications (checklists, bibliographies and surveys), and submitting to and appearing before the Joint Committee on Publications of the Commonwealth Parliament.